Meet the Staff

 Office: 118 McCutchan Hall

 My Name is Dao Vang, I am a graduate studying my MBA.
+I help King/Chavez scholars achieve their semester goals.
+I advise King/Chavez students academically, introduce them to high impact practices, and help them to adapt to a college student's life.
 I am the King Chavez Graduate Student.
 I like to play volleyball, flag football and I enjoy hanging out with friends and traveling out of town when I have the time.
 In the future I hope to graduate with my MBA and find a job at a university working with business students or programs similar to MASS.
 I help the King/Chavez coordinator in daily duties, class room activities, D2L management for class, and delegate tasks for the undergraduate coordinators.
 I work with the new cohorts in academic advising and help them prepare/write their resumes.
 I plan events, contact speakers/faculty/staff, and schedule meetings for the King/Chavez cohorts.

 Jerry C. Watkins Jr